Aliases for SEMA4A Gene

 GeneCards Summary for SEMA4A Gene

 SEMA4A (Semaphorin 4A) is a Protein Coding gene.
 Diseases associated with SEMA4A include Cone-Rod Dystrophy 10 and Retinitis Pigmentosa 35.
-Among its related pathways are Developmental Biology and Semaphorin interactions.
-GO annotations related to this gene include receptor activity.
+Among its related pathways are Semaphorin interactions and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include receptor activity.
 An important paralog of this gene is SEMA4B.

 UniProtKB/Swiss-Prot for SEMA4A Gene